Schiffnerula cannabis: Disease cycle

 Infection typically takes place at leaves, soft stems, and petioles via airborne inoculum from conidia.
 Closely related to sooty moulds, black mildews produce hyphopodia which function similarly to haustoria.
 There are two types of hyphopodia which are capitate and mucronate; capitate hyphopodia are lobed appressoria where haustoria are formed, while mucronate hyphopodia are single celled structures that direct away from the leaf.
 These do not form haustoria nor are their function known yet.
 Black mildews and sooty moulds also develop on insect secretions or glands of plants which produce nectar.
 Over time, colonies develop ascomata as its sexual form of reproduction and conidiophores as its asexual form of reproduction.
 Within the ascii are eight ascospores, and the ascomata are circular and contain 1 to 3 ascii.
 Dispersal can also take place through water-transported ascospores.

 Environment

 Schiffnerula cannabis is found in Nepal, though other Schiffnerula are abundant in tropical and subtropical environments.
 These environments help facilitate fungal growth.
 With plenty of free water present, in addition to a food source and oxygen, the black fungus can easily thrive in the aforementioned environment.
 Moisture aside, the temperature of these environments also contribute to the ease of fungal growth.
 Evidently, the higher temperatures provided in a tropical setting clearly favor Schiffnerula’s development as its place of origin resides within Nepal.
-Through thorough examination of colonies in the field, there is an abundance of ant, thrip, and small insect activity.
+Through thorough examination of colonies in the field, there is an abundance of ant, thrips, and small insect activity.
 Thus, insects are likely a vector of the black mildew.